- Muslim Hub

 He again asked “what next” — He ﷺ replied “then jihad in the cause of Allah ﷻ”.

-Here’s a few recommendations from Muslim Hub to ensure that you don’t miss the time of the prayer:
+Here are a few recommendations from Muslim Hub to ensure that you don’t miss the time of the prayer:

 Check out more options to ensure praying at the proper time, by clicking the link below: